 You can hail a taxi on the street or call for one or take one at a taxi stand.
-Or call for one (or ask the hotel to call).
+Or ask the hotel or restaurant to call.
 There may in some cases be a surcharge (compared to the initial fee shown on the meter) for a suitcase or more, or for train stations or airports.
 (But not always.)
 This is not a case of the driver trying to rip you off; it is just how the pricing is defined.
 The rules are usually posted on one of the back-seat car windows.
 The extra charge is usually added at the very end, on top of the meter charge for the distance and time.
-Sometimes the fare from an airport is at fixed-price (to the airport it is always the meter).
+Sometimes the fare from an airport is at fixed-price.
+To the airport, it is always on the meter.
 It’s a good idea to ask before you settle into the taxi.

 Taxis don’t always take four persons.
 If they do, there may be a surcharge for the fourth person.
 Be sure to mention that you are four if you call or pre-order.
 Passengers normally sit in the rear (up to three).
 If you want to sit in front, do ask the driver first.
 It often functions as his/her office

 Important: Most taxis only take cash, no credit card.
 If you want to pay with a card, make sure you say so when you call for the taxi and check before you step in.

 Uber now exist in many cities in Spain.
 There is also something similar called Cabify.
 There have been quite violent protests against these alternative modern-era services.